-Fustero Guitar Tuner for old Spanish Guitars.
+Fustero Guitar Tuners for old Spanish Guitars.
 Made in Spain.
 Imported by Fernandez Music.

 Fustero high grade tuners were used as original equipment on most concert quality guitars made in Spain since 1946.
 Used by Jose Ramirez, Miguel Rodriguez of Cordoba, Manuel Rodriguez, Ignacio Fleta, Felix Manzanero, Antonio Marin Montero, Manuel Reyes, Archangel Fernandez, Marcelino Barbero, Pedro Miguel, Manuel Contreras, Ignacio Rozas, Francisco Esteve Concert Models, and many others.

 The top of the line models are hand engraved.
 You can see that they are done by hand because the cuts in the metal are clearer and sharper than those which are stamped by a machine.

 The gold plated are plated with real gold.
 I had a goldsmith here in California check the plating.